evansbenj/XT_WW_WZ_WY/7_dN_dS_for_each_gene.md

 # First get the coordinates of each exon within each gene

-I wrote a perl script that does this:
+I wrote a perl script that does this (and I will modify it to output coordinates separately for each gene):
 ```
 #!/usr/bin/env perl
 use strict;